BigJerBD/kankei-frontend/README.md

 # kankei-frontend

-Kankei is a project focus on creating a tool to help people learn about kanji.
+Kankei is a university project focusing on creating a tool to help people learn about kanji.
 It currently contains about 200 000 japanese words and about 10 000 kanji

 Kankei-Frontend is only a single part of the whole project.
 It contains a SPA application